waylonflinn/heapy/README.md

-An priority queue built with an in-place modifiable binary heap.
+An priority queue built with an in-place modifiable binary heap (decrease-key,increase-key).

 Operations have the following algorithmic complexities: